-\ Yield to first call date.
+Yield to first call date.

-\\ The rates shown above are the rates payable by the District resulting from the successful bid for the Bonds on November 10, 2015 by a group of banks and investment banking firms.
-The successful bidder has furnished to the Commission the yields shown above.
-Other information concerning the terms of the reoffering of the Bonds, if any, should be obtained from the successful bidder and not from the Commission.
+^{} The rates shown above are the rates payable by the District resulting from the successful bid for the Bonds of each series on May 17, 2016 by a group of banks and investment banking firms.
+The successful bidders have furnished to the Commission the yields and prices shown above.
+Yields are shown above for the Construction Bonds maturing June 1, 2017 through June 1, 2039.
+Prices are shown above for the Construction Bonds maturing June 1, 2040 through June 1, 2046.
+Other information concerning the terms of the reoffering of the Bonds of each series, if any, should be obtained from the successful bidders and not from the Commission.
 See "Sale at Competitive Bidding."

-CUSIP (Committee on Uniform Securities Identification Procedures) numbers have been assigned by Standard & Poor's CUSIP Service Bureau, division of The McGraw-Hill Companies, Inc. that is not affiliated with the Commission and the Commission is not responsible for the selection or use of the CUSIP numbers.
+[†] CUSIP (Committee on Uniform Securities Identification Procedures) numbers have been assigned by Standard & Poor's CUSIP Service Bureau, division of The McGraw-Hill Companies, Inc. that is not affiliated with the Commission and the Commission is not responsible for the selection or use of the CUSIP numbers.
 The CUSIP numbers are included solely for the convenience of bondholders and no representation is made as to the correctness of such CUSIP numbers.
 CUSIP numbers assigned to securities may be changed during the term of such securities based on a number of factors including, but not limited to, the refunding or defeasance of such securities or the use of secondary market financial products.
 The Commission has not agreed to, and there is no duty or obligation to, update this Official Statement to reflect any change or correction in the assigned CUSIP numbers set forth above.
 The use of CUSIP numbers in this Official Statement is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service Bureau.